 5. Digital Wallets Push

 Digital wallets are silently rewriting conventions.
 In testing times like the pandemic where contact with the outside world and people were limited, what came to the rescue for transactions was the concept of digital wallets.

 In the coming months, we forecast that this trend will only continue to rise as people find it extremely simple to use one wallet to make transactions across several platforms.
 With refunds and returns of cash becoming simpler on wallets, it is only adding convenience to customers.
 Fintech companies will look to roll out their own distinct wallets or partner with ideal digital wallet companies to facilitate seamless transactions.

 So, these were some of the trends we know that will become mainstream in 2020 and 2021.
 How many do you think are swiftly plausible?
 Do share in your comments.
-Also let us know what will be some other fintech industries trends based on your expertise and experience.
+Also, let us know what will be some other fintech industry trends based on your expertise and experience.